tkys/tablebridge-extension/README.md

 ---

-**Development Log**: 2024/06/24 - TableBridge v2.0 released with hover-triggered architecture and multi-platform support.
+**Development Log**: 2024/06/24 - CSV Export for AI Chats v2.0 released with hover-triggered architecture and multi-platform support.